3 dead, 3 injured after Columbia Machine shooting - NewsBreak

 Wallace’s girlfriend posted on Facebook, saying, “My heart is completely shattered.
 I lost the love of my life today.”

 Police said that the suspect is in custody at Meritus Medical Center and is a 23-year-old man from West Virginia.
 His name was not released as charges are still pending.
-They did not give any information on a possible motive.
+They did not give any information on a possible motive.21-year-old Hagerstown man arrested for Valley Mall shooting

 Police said that a semi-automatic handgun was used at the manufacturing facility and in the altercation with state troopers.